ffernandomoraes/fixed-element/README.md

-# fixed-element
+# Fixed element

- Fixing an element in JS
+Fixing a simple element to the right in Vanilla JS.